 Those of you in S5 who are planning to stay on for S6, will now have the opportunity to consolidate your studies in preparation for entry to University, College or the world of work.

-Once you have made your decisions, please submit your Options Request Form by 17 March 2022 so that we can complete our timetabling arrangements.
+Once you have made your decisions, please submit your Options Request Form so that we can complete our timetabling arrangements.
 This form will be sent to you after February half term to consider the subjects on offer.

 Pastoral staff, academic Heads of Departments and myself will be on hand to help you should you wish to discuss this with anyone.